acemod/ACE3/addons/logistics_uavbattery/README.md

 ace_logistics_uavbattery
 ===========

-Adds an item `ACE_wirecutter` that allows cutting of fences in A3 and AiA maps.
+Adds an item `ACE_UAVBattery` that allows refueling/recharging of the "Dartar" quadcopter UAVs.

 ## Maintainers